CHERIEF-Dz/Laravel-Portfolio-Generator/README.md

 php artisan migrate
 ```

-5. Open a cmd command line in the directory and switch on the server:
+5. Open a command line in the directory and switch on the server:
 ```markdown
 php artisan serve
 ```

 6. Go to `127.0.0.1:8000` to view the results

-7. You can add, remove and update the elements of the index by going to `127.0.0.1:8000/admin`
+7. You can add, remove, and update the elements of the index by going to `127.0.0.1:8000/admin`

 ## How to generate the static website

-1. Open new cmd in the directory and switch on the server:
+1. Open a new CMD in the directory and switch on the server:
 ```markdown
 php artisan serve
 ```

-2. Open other cmd and run the following command to generate the static website:
+2. Open another CMD and run the following command to generate the static website:
 ```markdown
 php artisan generate:static
 ```